-Halloween blood filled coffin pop tarts are horrifically fun treats fashioned in the shape of a coffin for the season of gory and gross, requiring no mixing of dough, and are literally the fastest and easiest way to make a homemade Halloween treat for your family and friends will love!
+Halloween blood filled coffin pop tarts are horrifically fun treats fashioned in the shape of a coffin fashioned in the form of creepy coffins; these treats are your express ticket to the underbelly of Halloween—a place where the gory and the delicious coalesce like never before!”
+The coffins require no mixing of dough and are literally the fastest and easiest way to make a homemade Halloween treat that your family and friends will love!

 You can indeed make your own Halloween pop tarts with a few simple ingredients and about 15 minutes!

 Now, why would coffins ooze blood?